Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Discussion

 The full list of detected emission lines is given in Table~\ref{tab:emission_lines}.
 The Ly$\alpha$ and He$\alpha$ emission lines of carbon, nitrogen, and oxygen are relatively narrow, with ${\rm FWHM}\lesssim0.2$~\AA.
 The main exception is N\,\textsc{vii} Ly$\alpha$, whose fitted width is larger; this feature is likely affected by blending with the recombination-continuum \cvi structure \citep[e.g.][]{Parker19}.
 In addition, the \oviii\ and \cvi\ Ly$\alpha$ lines show broad residual emission underlying the narrow cores.
 We modelled these residuals by adding broad Gaussian components centred at the corresponding reference wavelengths.
 The origin of these broad components (FWHM $\sim$3--4~\AA) is uncertain.
 One possibility is that they trace reprocessed emission from the inner accretion flow (e.g.\ relativistically broadened disc emission), although our spectral setup does not include a self-consistent soft X-ray reflection model that could test this scenario.
 Alternative explanations include Compton broadening in an optically thick scattering region.

 In the individual-epoch fits, we allowed only the line normalisations to vary, while the line centroids and widths were fixed to their values from the stacked spectrum.
 We find that the line normalisations vary significantly between epochs.
 If the dominant emission originates at large radii, such variability on day timescales would be unexpected and may instead reflect changes in the underlying continuum/absorption affecting the inferred line fluxes, or a contribution from a more compact emitting/scattering region.
-We leave a detailed investigation of the emission-line variability to future work, where we will model the full line forest with photoionisation emission codes.
+A possible compact origin has already been suggested by \citet{Longinotti08}, who found that the \ovii\ triplet in the 2007 low-flux observation was consistent with densities typical of the BLR.
+This is comparable to the spatial scale inferred for the obscuring wind in the 2009 intermediate-flux observation \citep{Longinotti13} and in the 2021 observations analysed here, raising the possibility that at least part of the soft X-ray line emission is associated with the wind itself.
+We leave a detailed investigation of the emission-line variability and origin to future work, where the full line forest will be modelled with photoionisation emission codes.